lioujheyu/syno-chroot-gitlab/README.md

     gitlab-ctl reconfigure
     ````

-    There is a big problem here.
+    Here is a big problem.
 Configure process will detect your system service initial method and try to append initial script into /etc/inittab which doesn't exist in chroot env.
-This `gitlab-ctl reconfigure` is likely hang in somewhere or pops out some error messages.
-But don't panic.
+This `gitlab-ctl reconfigure` is very likely to hang in somewhere or pop out some error messages.
+Don't panic.
 We only need this step to generate `gitlab.rb` under `/etc/gitlab`.
 So if you are hang in this step over 10 mins, just `ctrl-c` and continue next step.

-8.  edit gitlab.rb.
+8. Edit gitlab.rb.
 You have to change at least nginx web service's port and postgresql's port to avoid conflict with DSM's service.

     ````diff
     vim /etc/gitlab/gitlab.rb